nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 170
 00:09:34,405 --> 00:09:38,813
-[SPEAKER_01]: where Jason explains it, I don't know exactly, but...
+[SPEAKER_01]: when Jason explains it, I don't know exactly, but...

 171
 00:09:38,793 --> 00:09:41,851